TheThingSystem/steward/nodewiki/steward/Simple.md

 the implementation sends a _pair_ or _hello_ message, depending on whether it has paired with the steward before.

+**NOTE THAT ENCRYPTION IS NOT YET ENABLED**

 ### Pair implementation to steward

 The _pair_ message is sent when the implementation has not paired with the steward before:

     { path              : '/api/v1/pair'
-    , requestID         : 1
+    , requestID         : '1'
     , uuid              : '01234567-89ab-cdef-0123-4567890abcde'
+    , display           : 'nnnnnn'
     }

+When the steward receives the _pair_ message, it may render the 'display' parameter and ask an administrator to verify that the same string is being displayed by the implementation.
-When the steward receives the _pair_ message, then it sends a simple result containing a passcode:
+If so (or if it chooses not to do so), it sends a simple result containing a passcode:

-    { requestID         : 1
+    { requestID         : '1'
     , result            :
       { status          : 'success'
       , passCode        : '...'